Press Release: EU Parliament disregards science by endorsing deregulation of new GM plants

 New Genetically Modified Organisms (GMOs):Towards a “scientific precautionary principle”

 By Giuseppe Longo Abstract: New Genetically Modified Organisms (GMOs): Towards a “scientific precautionary principle”Giuseppe Longoa*a Centre Cavaillès, CNRS and Ecole Normale Supérieure, Paris, France*Corresponding author: Giuseppe Longo, Email: AbstractTo the ordinary precautionary principle, we should add a more precise “scientific precautionary principle”.
-In …
+In short, we cannot act on nature based on ‘dogmas’ that are … Read more

 Agricultural GMOs and their associated pesticides: misinformation, science, and evidence